ccarabine/payrollapp/README.md

 The system will now calculate all the values for basic pay, holiday pay, NI contribution, pension contribution, net pay, employers NI contribution and employers contribution and display these values.

 The user will be prompted ‘Are the amounts correct?’.

-If the values are incorrect , the user type ‘n’ a message “re enter details’ is displayed and the user is prompted to ‘enter the hours worked’
+If the values are incorrect , the user will type ‘n’

+a message “re enter details’ is displayed and the user is prompted to ‘enter the hours worked’

-If the values are correct, a message will be displayed “Ready to upload into payroll spreadsheet" then the information uploads the values to the google sheets.
-When successfully ‘employeepayroll worksheet updated successfully’ is displayed
+If the values are correct, a message will be displayed

+'Ready to upload into payroll spreadsheet' then the information uploads to google sheets.
+When successful ‘employeepayroll worksheet updated successfully’ message is displayed.

-The user will then prompted if they would like to process another employees hours which they can add another employees hours or go back to the main menu
+The user will then prompted if they would like to process another employees hours which they can add or go back to the main menu

 <details>
     <summary>Click here to view add employees' hours</summary>